 In Canada, to obtain legal medical cannabis:

 - First step is for a patient to meet with their doctor/nurse practitioner to discuss diagnosis and treatment options

-- Second step, if medically authorized by their health care provider, patient registers with a licensed producer to obtain their medical cannabis, or Health Canada to grow their own
+- The second step, if medically authorized by their health care provider, is to have the patient register with a licensed seller to obtain their medical cannabis directly, or apply to Health Canada to grow their own

 - Learn more about how accessing cannabis for medical reasons works